enemcik/Project_Mainka_Nemcik/README.md

 4. We visualise our data creating a granular map by using folium maps, on which each apartment is displayed on an interactive map of Prague.
 This is carried out by the "4_Granular_Map.py" script.

 5. An interactive map is created in which differences in average, median and average square metre prices for the different neighbourhoods in Prague are illustrated by colour variations.
 The "5_Neighborhoods_visuals.py" script performs this action.
 In order to see the full benefits of this map, please run the script on a local server by executing #bokeh serve --show 5_Neighborhoods_visuals.py".
-Full output cannot be seen in a simple console.
+Full output cannot be seen in a simple console (like Jupiter Notebook).

 #### Functionality
 - Data scraping (progress bar), data manipulation (progress bar)